EunixTech/ai-agent-flow-examples/README.md

 - `npm run test`: Run tests
 - `npm run format`: Run Prettier

+## Testing the Examples

+Running `npm test` executes a Mocha suite that spawns each short-lived example using `npx ts-node`.
+The tests assert that these scripts exit with status `0`, so failures indicate an example crashed or threw an exception.
+Examples that run servers, such as the observability and Express server demos, are excluded from the test suite.

 ## Inspecting Flows

 You can inspect any example without running it by using the CLI that ships with